ytakano/catenaccio_dpi/README.md

 ### Example Usage of MongoDB

 #### MindYourPrivacy
 MindYourPrivacy is a web tracking visualization system.
-It depends on libunboud and PyMongo.
+It depends on libunbound and PyMongo.

 * [libunbound](http://unbound.net/ "Unbound")
 * [PyMongo](https://github.com/mongodb/mongo-python-driver "pyMongo")